drphilmarshall/Pangloss/README.md

 through the Universe.
 Understanding complex mass distributions like this is important for accurate time delay lens cosmography, and also for accurate lens magnification estimation.
-It aspires to use all available data in an  attempt to make the best of all mass maps.
+It aspires to use all available data (including weakly-lensed galaxy shapes) in an  attempt to make the best of all mass maps.
 However, this problem is sufficiently difficult that we are mostly spending our time cultivating a garden of toy models and baby steps.